fedeegiorgi/fedeegiorgi/README.md

 ## Welcome! 👋

-I am Federico, a BSc in Digital Technologies graduate, passionate about the use of data and technology to take better decisions in real-life problems.
+I am Federico, a BSc in Digital Technologies graduate passionate about the use of data and technology to take better decisions in real-life problems.

 - 💡 Data and ML enthusiast
 - 👨‍🏫 Currently working as RA & TA at UTDT